Significant numbers of shoppers are returning most of the items they buy, putting retailers under pressure.

-According to data from Barclaycard, a quarter of retailers have seen returns rise over the last two years.
-This jumps to 37% for businesses that operate in fashion, footwear and accessories.
+According to data from Barclaycard released in 2019, a quarter of retailers saw returns rise over the previous two years.

 This is causing real issues for retailers though, with Barclaycard suggesting there is now a ‘phantom economy’ worth £7 billion.

 This is money that is coming into the retailer, but which they are ultimately going to have to hand back once the customers decide exactly which items they want to keep.

 This alone is a budgeting challenge, but there are also delivery costs to consider too.

 More than half of online stores offer free deliveries.
 But the retailers are having to cover those delivery costs, only to have the bulk of the items returned, making a further dent in their bottom line.

 You’ll no doubt be shocked to hear that social media is playing a part in this.

 Another study by Barclaycard in 2018 suggested that around one in 10 Brits have picked up some clothes online, with the specific intent of wearing them for a selfie.